 How can I print a map?

-After you have added layers to your map, you can save it using the “Print” button in the upper right-hand corner of the Map Tool.
-The map will be saved as a .PDF for printing or future use.
+After you have added layers to your map, you can save it using the “Print” button on the left side of the Map Tool.